ThomasMldr/nyt-pencil-extension/README.md

-# Dominion Tracker Extension
+# NYT Crossword Pencil Toggle

-A Chrome extension for [Dominion Online](https://dominion.games/).
+A Chrome extension for the New York Times crossword site.

 ---

-Currently:
-- Does nothing.
-Logs a statement to console

-Eventually:

-- Displays each player's deck
+Press the Left Shift key to toggle the pencil tool.